- Poorly set objectives

 4. Wrong CRM vendor

-Estimates are that 50% of the CRMs fail due to signing a wrong vendor.
+Estimates are that 50% of the CRMs fail due to signing the wrong vendor.

 Consider your current business processes.
 Make sure that you don’t have to entirely retool your business processes and current software to implement a CRM.